Principal Project Planner, Capital Programs

 Todd is a Lecturer in the UCLA Department of Architecture and Urban Design, as well as the Architect Licensing Advisor for the campus.
 He advises and mentors candidates in the Intern Development Program of the National Council of Architectural Registration Boards.

 Prior to joining UCLA in 2009, Todd worked as an Architect and a LEED consultant.
-Past projects include the Barnes Foundation Philadelphia (LEED Platinum), the Annenberg Public Policy Center at the University of Pennsylvania, the Marcus Nanotechnology Center at the Georgia Institute of Technology, and the Seattle City Hall and Civic Center (LEED Gold).
+Past projects include the Barnes Foundation in Philadelphia (LEED Platinum), the Annenberg Public Policy Center at the University of Pennsylvania, the Marcus Nanotechnology Center at the Georgia Institute of Technology, and the Seattle City Hall and Civic Center (LEED Gold).
 Todd holds a Bachelor of Arts in Architecture from Yale University and a Master of Architecture from UC Berkeley’s College of Environmental Design.

 When not busy greening campus buildings, Todd enjoys time with his family, hiking in the Santa Monica mountains, running on the beach, and enjoying the cultural, culinary, and artistic delights of Los Angeles.